cloudsolver/aws-saa/Performant Architectures.md

 	2. Distributed computing concepts supported by AWS [[Global Infrastructure]] and edge services.
 	3. Queuing and messaging concepts: Pub-sub.
 	4. Scalability capabilities with appropriate use cases:  AWS Auto Scaling with [[ASG]].
-	5. Serverless technologoes and patterns: Lambda, Fargate.
+	5. Serverless technologies and patterns: Lambda, Fargate.
 	6. Orchestration of containers: ECS, EKS.
 	7. Skills:
 		1. Decoupling workloads so that components can scale independently.